Settorezero/Arlok/docs/BOM.md

 > (*) If you must mod the servos for the continuous rotation, you need further 4 22KΩ ¼W resistors, adviced at 1% tolerance
 > (**) Or 2 pin-male header + jumper block
+> The Arduino Shield is good for both V1 and V2 Arlok variants

 ### <a name="ext"></a>4) Electronics - External components